 5. Educate about the detriment of health behaviors.

 Patients may not understand the consequences of certain behaviors.
 Without instilling unnecessary fear, the nurse can present facts that the patient may have been unaware of.
 For example, a pregnant patient that has multiple sexual partners may not understand the risk of sexually transmitted diseases that can be transmitted to her child.
+It is important that the nurse provides accurate health information without shaming the patient.

 6. Help the patient see a trend when making positive changes.

 For patients that may need visual reminders, the nurse can suggest keeping a log or journal.
-A patient that can visualize their blood pressure normalizing or staying on track with their diet is more likely to continue and create a positive habit.
+A patient who can visualize their blood pressure normalizing or staying on track with their diet is more likely to continue and create a positive habit.

 7. Use motivational interviewing.

-MI is an evidence-based approach to behavior change.
+Motivational interviewing (MI) is an evidence-based approach to behavior change.
 The nurse can use the acronym OARS to help explore the patient’s thoughts and feelings.

 - O – Open-ended questions (Encourages the patient to think deeper)